-No more Googling for providers.
+No more Googling to find providers.

 They’re recruiting smarter.

 “Here is [a county].
 Here are the neurosurgical groups.
-By looking at a group, it can tell me, does one close the network gap or do I need multiple to close the gap.
+By looking at a group, it [Quest Enterprise Services] can tell me, if one provider closes the network gap, or if I need multiple providers to close the gap.